-Your existing consumption tariff is unaffected when you apply for Outgoing Octopus.
-As with all our other tariffs there’s no exit fees so you can decide not to continue with Outgoing Octopus.
+Your existing consumption tariff* is unaffected when you apply for Outgoing Octopus.
+There’s no exit fees so you can decide not to continue with Outgoing Octopus.

 Do I need to be on a special tariff for my energy consumption?

-No, Outgoing Octopus is independent of your regular Octopus consumption tariff.
+No, Outgoing Octopus is independent of your regular consumption tariff.